kstaver/e-commerce-back-end/README.md

   ![License](https://www.apache.org/licenses/LICENSE-2.0.txt)

   ## Description
-  This application is a social network API.
+  This is a basic back end application that can be used to access and edit an e-commerce based database.

   ## Table of Contents
   - [Description](#description)